MIT-MYSORE-CSE/gettingStartedwithGithubInMITMysore/Suhana B U/readme.md

-My name is Suhana B U
+My name is Suhana B U.
 My Skill Sets are -
   1. Willingness to learn and grasp new concepts
   2. Good Presentation and Communication Skill